amunger3/Pewlett-Hackard-Analysis/README.md

 The following table shows the retirees by job title.
 ![Count by Title](Images/count_by_title.png)
 - 2 Managers are eligible to retire and a plan must be developed to either train within or setup an outside hiring process
-- A vast number of Senior Staff are eligible from retirement.
+- A vast number of Senior Staff are eligible for retirement.
 The current breadth of regular staff under reitement age should be able to cover the vacancies, but a training regiment must be implemented, preferably involving the expertise of the retiring Senior Staff.

 ## Summary